hashemialii/memory_monitoring/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is not currently licensed under any specific open-source license.
+Please contact the project owner for more details.